QBDI/QBDI/docs/source/api_c.rst

 Introduction
 ------------

-The C API is a binding to C++ API.
-All the method of VM class is replaced by C function that gets one VMInstanceRef as a first parameter.
+The C API offers bindings over the C++ API.
+The VM class' methods are replaced by C functions that receive an object of type ``VMInstanceRef`` as a first parameter.

-The API is compatible with :ref:`QBDIPreload <qbdipreload_api>` on Linux and MacOS.
+This API is compatible with :ref:`QBDIPreload <qbdipreload_api>` on Linux and macOS.

-VM Object
+VM object
 ---------

 ..